 The grant timelines below are estimates and may change according to application volume, funding changes, constituent needs, staff capacity, or other factors.
-Refer to information published on grant pages on mscac.org for up to date information.
-Click here to learn more or subscribe to MSAC communications to be notified of any public information sessions and other program updates.
+Subscribe to MSAC communications to be notified of any public information sessions and other program updates by completing the signup form on our webpage.

 - Applications

-- Publication: July 2024
+- o Publication: July 10, 2025

-- o Deadline: Applications through March 5, 2025
+- o Deadlines: September 5, 2025, November 5, 2025, and January 5, 2026

 - Application review and notifications

-- Reviewed monthly between August November 2024 and January March 2025 according to the following schedule:
+- Reviewed bimonthly according to the following schedule: